joedski/skeleton-react-gsap-redux-ie8/README.md

 ES6, though some of the features are a bit to get used to, provides a great number of affordances in the grammar that ease expressing programmer intent.
 Mostly, these can be translated to ES3 with minimal unexpected behavior, but there are still considerations one must keep in mind when targeting an ES3 environment even with transpilation, the lack of getters/setters being just one of them.

 If you run into `Object doesn't support this property or method` errors in IE, make sure you've got `es3ify` still running (it should be) and haven't tried to call a property that's defined by a getter.

+### Animation in IE8

+Animation is a useful affordance to cue the user into things happening and makes apps seem less sterile.
+Depending on what exactly you're targetting, though, you may wish to be careful to not overload the browser.
+Battles are won in nuance, after all.